 We offer free initial laser suitability assessments, which are the perfect opportunity to come in and meet one of our ophthalmic technicians and see whether or not you’re suitable for laser eye surgery.
 Find out more about what to expect in one of our laser suitability assessments and book yours today.

 We have a standard offer of 12 months interest free finance through Gem Visa.
-For a limited time only we are extending this to 24 months – this works out to be just over $60 per week!
+For a limited time only we are extending this to 18 months!
 This offer is subject to GEM's standard terms and conditions.
 You’re welcome to explore other finance options available to you, too.